Steroids (dexamethasone, prednisolone, methyl prednisolone)

 - Weaker bones due to bone loss (osteoporosis)

-- Raised blood pressure – your blood pressure should be checked regularly
+- Raised blood pressure – your nurse will check your blood pressure regularly

 Contraception, pregnancy and breastfeeding

-Steroids may slow the growth of a baby in the womb so it is not advisable to become pregnant or father a child if you are taking steroids.
-Talk about contraception with your doctor or nurse before having the treatment if you are concerned that you or your partner could become pregnant.
-You will need to use reliable contraception while you are having steroid treatment.
+Steroids may slow the growth of a baby in the womb.
+It is important not to become pregnant or father a child while you are having treatment and for a few months afterwards.
+Talk to your doctor or nurse about effective contraception before starting treatment.